 |How do I organize the actual fair at my school and how do I determine which project advances to the regional fair?||See our guide to Organizing a School Fair. |

 Many schools use the evaluation materials that CMHF provides on the website, but others will use their own forms or adapt the CMHF model.
 Schools are allowed to bring a certain number of projects to the fair which is determined, in part, by the number of total projects completed at the school.
 Project allowances for both the senior and junior divisions are listed on the event pages, but staff can verify.
+See the Contest Administration Guide for details.

 |How are student projects judged at the History Fair competition?||Each project is evaluated on four criteria: knowledge, analysis, sources, and presentation.
 Teams of volunteer judges evaluate the students’ projects using the scoring rationale.|